 • Funding and translating projects

-MicroResearch ensures the small community focused research projects have a real impact on health.
-Training research skills across the entire health-care provider spectrum also unleashes a local culture of inquiry to identify and solve new problems.
-MicroResearch in Africa was founded by two Nova Scotia physicians, Noni MacDonald and Robert Bortolussi.
+MicroResearch ensures that small community focused research projects have a real impact on health.
+Teaching research skills across the entire health-care provider spectrum unleashes a local culture of inquiry to identify and solve new problems.

 MICRORESEARCH IN NOVA SCOTIA

 1. Teaches basic community focused research skills to

 2. Engages local communities and members of the health